Seagram heiress paying NXIVM co-defendants' lawyers is 'conflict of interest,' prosecutors argue

 The big bucks being paid out by Clare Bronfman, 39, could pose a conflict of interest because "it may subject an attorney to undesirable outside influence; and raises an ethical question 'as to whether the attorney's loyalties are with the client or the payor,''' prosecutors say in filings in Brooklyn federal court.

-Bronfman, who has homes in New York, Fiji and California, has plenty of money; Her father was billionaire liquor mogul Edgar Bronfman, and she's out on a $100 million bond on money laundering and and identity theft charges in the explosive NXIVM case.
+Bronfman, who has homes in New York, Fiji and California, has plenty of money; her father was billionaire liquor mogul Edgar Bronfman, and she's out on a $100 million bond on money laundering and identity theft charges in the explosive NXIVM case.

 Clare Bronfman was on the board of NXIVM — pronounced "nexium" — and is charged with helping to run what prosecutors say was a criminal enterprise.